otoolep/questdb.io/docs/sqlCREATE.md

 ### Usage
 `SYMBOL` converts strings as integers and stores a dictionary of `INT <-> STRING`.
-This allows to store strings as integers and seamlessly reduces storage requirements and compexity for string operations.
+This allows to store strings as integers and seamlessly reduces storage requirements and complexity for string operations.

 When `SYMBOL` is `CACHED`, the `INT <-> STRING` dictionary is maintained on the Java Heap.
 This allows faster dictionary access for both read and write operations.